stonedz/ac_online_server/src/utils/ReadmexmlParser.txt

    o renamed "free_XMLDLL" to "freeXMLString" and renamed "toXMLString" to "toXMLStringUnSafe" o added some tests to make "add*" and "update*" functions more robust to user errors o added the ToXMLStringTool class to allow easy creation of XML files using fprintf function.
+* V2.28: June 27, 2007: 2 additions, 2 minor changes
+   o added native support for Shift-JIS character encoding. o added a primitive heuristic inside the "guessCharEncoding" function to handle the Shift-JIS character encoding. o modified slightly the "setGlobalOptions" function to handle several character encodings. o moved the function "toXMLUnSafe" inside the "ToXMLStringTool" class.
+* v2.29: July 3,2007: 1 bug fix
+   o FIX: the clear tags are now case-sensitive.
+* v2.30: July 31,2007: 2 bug fixes, 1 addition
+   o FIX: The error when parsing two successives "<!DOCTYPE" clear tags with different closing part is removed. o FIX: The "deleteNodeContent" method is now working properly (and is now always in "force" mode). o added one XMLError code (when no XML tags are found)
+* v2.31: August 29,2007: 1 fix
+   o FIX: when we parse an empty file, we now close properly the FILE* handle.
+* v2.32: October 4,2007: 1 addition
+   o added the example 7 to enumerate the content of a XMLNode.
+* v2.33: October 11, 2007: 1 addition
+   o added the "deepCopy" method
+* v2.34: January 25, 2008: 2 additions
+   o added the function "xmltoi" and "xmltof" that are equivalent to the classical functions "atoi" and "atof" but accept a default values used when the string given as argument is NULL. o improved support for Borland C++ Builder 6.0
+* v2.35: February 2, 2008: 1 minor change
+   o changed the xmlto? functions to make them more cross-plateform.
+* v2.36: March 9, 2008: 2 bug fixes, 2 additions, 4 minor changes
+   o FIX: processing instructions <?anything?> that are not at the root level are now always handled correctly o FIX: the "deleteNodeContent" function was previously generating a memory leak. o added the file "XMLNodeAutoexp.txt" that shows a user-friendly representation of a XMLNode inside the watch window of the Visual Studio .NET Debugger o added a new global option named "removeCommentsInMiddleOfText" to increase standard XML compliance. o improved error reporting: character's code above 255 is forbidden in MultiByte char mode o improved XML string rendering (function createXMLString): the XMLNode that only contains one text are now written on one line of text instead of three. o isolate the functions "xmltoc,xmltoi,xmltol,xmltof,xmltoa" so that they can be easily removed to reduced the number of dependencies of the library. o modified slightly the "ToXMLStringTool" class to make it easier to use
+* v2.37: March 24, 2008: 1 bux fix
+   o FIX: compilation problem under solaris and under Borland 6.0
+* v2.38: June 2, 2008: 3 additions
+   o multibyte to widechar automatic convertion now uses BOM to guess if encoding.is UTF8 or ASCII o added doxygen-style comments for easier documentation and a simple "doxy.cfg" file o improved the "getChildNode(XMLCSTR name, int i)" method.
+* v2.39: August 9, 2008: 4 additions, 2 bug fixes
+   o FIX: on some rare occasions, the createXMLString method returned a string that was not NULL terminated. o FIX: on some rare occasions, if there are two declaration term <?...?> at the start of the XML file, then the parser cannot find the start tag. o added the "getChildNodeByPath" function o added the "xmltob" function and updated the "xmltoc" function o included the documentation in html-DOXYGEN format direclty inside the ZIP file o added support for GB2312 / Big5 / GBK character encodings
+* v2.40: December 19, 2008: 1 minor change
+   o improved support for wide char on exotic platform o changed the copyright notice to the name of my company (Business-Insight)
+* v2.41: June 25, 2009: 1 minor change
+   o modified the functions ToXMLStringTool::toXML() and XMLParserBase64Tool::decode() to accept null string as input
+* v2.42: Januray 4, 2011: 4 minor changes
+   o modified the function "writeTofile" to handle gracefully the case when it's not possible to write to the file o slight speed improvement in parser (inside the tokenizer) o changed some enumeration name to avoid any "name collision" with user's code o better handling of the BOM when loading a XML file
+* v2.43: 1 bug fix.
+   o FIX: empty CDATA were not handled properly (thanks to Botond Xantus from iGo for noticing me!)